Breword/tmux/Getting-Started.md

 #### Types of option

-tmux is configured by setting options. tmux has several different sets of option:
+tmux is configured by setting options.
+There are several types of options:

-* A set of server options which affect the entire server.
+* Server options which affect the entire server.

-* A set of global session options and a set of session options for each session.

-* A set of global window options and a set of window options for each window.

-* A set of pane options for each pane.

-The way global session and window options work is:

-* By default, the set of session options for a session and the set of window options for a window is empty.

-* The global options are always set to something.

-* When tmux is looking for a session or a window option, first it will check the set of options for that session or window.
-If the option is found, its value is used.
+* Session options which affect one or all sessions.

+* Window options which affect one or all windows.

+* Pane options which affect one or all panes.

+* User options which are not used by tmux but are reserved for the user.
-* If the option is not present in the set of options for that session or window, either the global session options (for a session) or the global window options (for a window) is used.

-Pane options are mostly similar except all pane options are also window options
+Session and window options have both a global set of options and a set for each session or window.
+If the option is not present in the session or window set, the global option is used.
+Pane options are similar except the window options are also checked.
-- if the pane option is not set for a pane, the window option is checked, then the global window options.

-All tmux's option names are lowercase, like `status` or `word-separators`.
-A few options are called array options and may hold multiple values, each value has an index after the name for example index 99 of the `update-environment` option appears as `update-environment[99]`.

-Custom options may be set, these are called user options and have names starting with `@` (for example `@myoption`).
-User options are not used by tmux itself.
+When configuring tmux, it is most common to set server options and global session or window options.
+This document only covers these.

 #### Showing options

 Options are displayed using the `show-options` command.
-Without flags this shows the session options for the attached session - by default there will not be any set, so it will show nothing.
-There are several flags to show the different types of options:
+The `-g` flag shows global options.
+It can show server, session or window options:

 * `-s` shows server options: